rudrodip/DOMinoz/README.md

 ## Rendering Pipeline

-The complete rendering pipeline in DOMino:
+The complete rendering pipeline in DOMinoz:

 1. **Initial Render**:
    - `render(vnode, container)` is called